 What is EBITDARM?

 EBITDARM stands for Earnings Before Interest, Taxes, Depreciation, Amortization, Rent, and Management Fees.
-It is a financial metric that allows the evaluation of a company’s operating performance.
+It is a financial metric for the evaluation of a company’s operating performance.
 In most aspects, EBTIDARM is similar to EBITDA.
-It is considered as an extension of EBITDA and is when rent and management fees represent a substantial percentage of the company’s operating costs.
+It is appropriate to use when rent and management fees represent a substantial percentage of the company’s operating costs.

-The financial metric is frequently used by private equity firms to evaluate the target company for possible investment and by credit rating agencies to assess the company’s debt servicing ability.
+This financial metric is frequently used by private equity firms to evaluate a target company for possible investment and by credit rating agencies to assess the company’s debt servicing ability.

 The figure can be derived from EBITDA by adding rent and management fees:

 EBITDARM is a viable alternative to EBITDA for companies in which lease and management fees account for a large part of their operating costs.
 With private companies that have an owner-operator, there may be excessive management fees charged that need to be “normalized” out of the financial statements.
 The reason they are backed-out is because the future operator of the business would not have to pay such excessive fees when the current owner is no longer there.

 Like EBITDA, EBITDARM is a proxy for the company’s cash flow.
 It can be used for the evaluation of non-profitable companies.
 It is also useful in comparing the core operations of companies within the same industry but with different operations (e.g., one company occupies its own property, another uses a rental property).